FAQ – New 400 Level Math Classes

 A: Generally speaking, yes.
 You may register to take any 500 level course for which you have satisfied the prerequisites.
 However, you will need special permission from the primary instructor if an elective course you are interested in requires “graduate standing”.

-If we have not answered your question here, please contact one of our advisors.
+If we have not answered your question here, please contact the department advisor.